Such is life running a food truck in Albuquerque, where vendors can, for the most part, set up anywhere but private property.

 The vendor "put us out of business at night," said Nick Manole, whose wife, Asimina, owns Fresh Choices.
 "We're small-business people paying high rents and trying to make it.
 It's unfair competition for us."

 City Councilor Isaac Benton said he hopes restaurants and food-truck owners can work out a voluntary code of conduct.
-If not, he's willing to consider legislation, such as a prohibition on mobile vendors setting up in front
+If not, he's willing to consider legislation, such as a prohibition on mobile vendors setting up in front of brick-and-mortar restaurants.

 "There is the need to support our existing businesses who have made a huge investment — a much bigger investment than a food truck has," Benton said.
 "I love food trucks.
 Don't get me wrong.
 (But) it does need to be fair to existing, permanent businesses that serve food."